tprei/twitchkeywords/README.md

 ![log](https://i.imgur.com/ObSO6w4.png)

+## Other features

+- Support for prefixes (bind coroutines to every message that starts with a prefix)
+    - See Keyword.set_prefix and Keyword.prefix_keywords
+    - This allows the use of commands, but in a more generic/automated way, for example, you can define hundreds of commands following a specific rule.

+- Support for suffixes and "contains" keywords aswell.

-#### For more advanced usage, you could create a class extending the Keywords class, which is a child class of TwitchIO's bot class.
-Nonetheless, I suggest not to override the on_message method, since that's what's handling the keywords/bindings coroutines invokations.
+**P.S.:** For more advanced usage, you could create a class extending the Keywords class, which is a child class of TwitchIO's bot class.
+Nonetheless, I suggest to not completely override the event_message method (at least call the parents' method), since that's what's handling the keywords/bindings coroutines invokations.